 Now the ears are ready, and it’s time to attach them to the headband.
 Sew them on each side of the horn with a sewing machine.
 The ears should point upwards, unlike the horn that points forward.
 Use zigzag for sewing the ears to the band.

-10. Make The Black Lace Ribbon.
+10. Make the Black Lace Ribbon

 Now the unicorn headband is almost ready.
 You just need to make the lace ribbon, if you want one on your headband.

-Cut the lace into a desired size.
+Cut the lace into the desired size.
 Tie black thread in the middle, so that the lace gets a ribbon shape.
 Then, sew the ribbon to the headband between the horn and one of the ears, on either side of the headband you want.

-11. A Finishing Touch – Sew The Button.
+11. A Finishing Touch – Sew the Button

 If you want to, you can add a finishing touch to your headband and sew a button of your choice in the middle of the lace ribbon.

-How about decorating your headband with a Halloween themed button?
+How about decorating your headband with a Halloween-themed button?
 A pumpkin, a ghost, a bat… Anything you like!

 And your Halloween unicorn headband is ready!

-You might have noticed a unicorn themed Halloween song playing in the background of the video.
+You might have noticed a unicorn-themed Halloween song playing in the background of the video.
 The song is called “Magic in the Air (Unicorn Is Hiding)”, and that’s our new original Halloween song!

 If you made the Halloween unicorn headband at home, let me know how it went in the comment section below!
 Also, feedback on the video is welcome.
-Is there any other unicorn themed craft tutorial you would like me to make?
+Is there any other unicorn-themed craft tutorial you would like me to make?
 Please let me know, and you might see your favorite unicorn craft video in the future. 🙂